 - Send a final high school transcript or an official letter (on school’s letterhead) confirming completion of high school requirements;

-- Wildcat Immersion Program students are required to pay the non-refundable enrollment commitment fee (it is stated in your admissions letter).
-This fee will cover the Summer 2017 Immersion Program and the Fall 2017 semester.
-You are not required to pay a second fee if you enroll in Fall 2017.
+- All Wildcat Immersion Program students are required to pay the non-refundable enrollment commitment fee (it is stated in your admissions letter).
+This fee will cover the Summer 2018 Immersion Program and the Fall 2018 semester.
+You are not required to pay a second fee if you enroll in Fall 2018.
 If you have paid the enrollment commitment fee before completing the Wildcat Immersion Program registration form, there is no need to pay this fee again.

 - For methods of payment click here.

 Complete your application now, and if you are selected as a 2018 Wildcat Immersion Program participant you will receive significant cost reductions and enrollment incentives.
 Apply now!

 - Deadline to apply for the Program: Friday, June 1, 2018

 - All documents for the Program Participants must be submitted by Friday, June 8th

 - Announcement of Summer 2018 W.I.P.
 Cohort: Friday, June 8th

 - First Day of Classes: Monday, June 25th